 The Tennessee Weatherization Assistance Program (WAP) is paid for by the Federal Department of Energy and is available to low income families.
 The Tennessee DHS program provides grants to assist families with the weatherization of the homes, which can help them save money on monthly energy bills.
 The focus is on disabled adults and families and low income elderly.
 The government WAP services are available across Tennessee, and it is administered by your local community action agency and/or social service organization.

 Apply for government assistance in Tennessee

 In order to get more information, or to apply, call the Department of Human Services at (615) 313-4700.
-The government organization is focused on helping the low income, and they can direct people to, and help them apply for, a number of public assistance programs and social services.
+Applications can also be done online at the One DHS Customer Portal.
+The government organization is focused on helping the low income, and they can direct people to, and help them apply for, a number of public assistance programs as well as government social services.
 Or find a local town or county below.

 Related Content From Needhelppayingbills.com